angry-bender/angry-bender.github.io/_posts/2020-02-27-basic_linux_resources.md

 Command | Description
 -------|-------
-`filefrag -v <filename>` | Gives you the offset of where a file is physically on disk
+`filefrag -v <filename>` | Gives you the offset of where a file is physically on disk `ls -alh --time=birth --full-time` | Can be handy to show full birth times of a file `ls -alh --full-time` | Can be handy to show the full modified time of a file `ls -alhi` | Shows inode number of a file
+`stat` | full timestamps of a given file
+`find -type f -name "<targetname>" -exec md5sum {} \;` | Find a specific file name and then exec a file hash or another command

 # Set a forensics alias.... to you know, forensicate